-Looked after children are a priority for admission and, as such, we will follow the LEA's published admission criteria.
+Children in care and children previously in care are a priority for admission and, as such, we will follow the LEA's published admission criteria.

 On admission, the child will meet with the designated teacher and their named member of staff.
 They will discuss any relevant issues, academic or pastoral, and ensure the child is made to feel comfortable in our school.
 Records will be requested from the child's previous school and as soon as practicable after they are received a meeting will be held with the carer / parent, social worker, and other relevant professionals, and child as appropriate.
 This will provide information to inform the child's new Personal Education Plan, and ensure that communication systems are established early.